SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

 # Exercise 16.1: Game Over :heavy_check_mark:
 The game now starts from the beginning if you lose all lives!

-# Exercise 16.2: Pausing the Game
+# Exercise 16.2: Pausing the Game :heavy_check_mark:
-We need to pause the game somehow by pressing "Escape".
-This is a difficult exercise.
+The game is now capable of being paused by pressing ESC key.
+Addtionally, `trackKeys` are rewritten to prevent being leaked out!